Consdata/kouncil/README.md

 docker run -d -p 80:8080 -e bootstrapServers="kafka1.cluster.local:9092" consdata/kouncil:latest
 ```

-After that, visit [http://localhost](http://localhost) in your browser, and you should be greeted with list of topics from your cluster.
+After that, visit [http://localhost](http://localhost) in your browser, and you should be greeted with a list of topics from your cluster.

-If you have multiple clusters, and wish to manage them all with Kouncil, you can do so by simply specifying one broker from each cluster using comma separated list:
+If you have multiple clusters and wish to manage them all with Kouncil, you can do so by simply specifying one broker from each cluster using comma-separated list:

 ```bash
 docker run -d -p 80:8080 -e bootstrapServers="kafka1.cluster.local:9092,kafka1.another.cluster:8001" consdata/kouncil:latest